Top Annoyances of SnipCSS

 This is happening less and less often as I improve the algorithm to process all of the rules, but sometimes when cutting up portions of rules, calculating their specificity and rearranging things one small rule to hide elements or set the wrong background color can lead to a blank page.

 In cases like this, the vast majority of the time you are just one line away from having the correct design.
 It's usually a display : none or wrong background color that's the culprit.
 So even though you might have the urge to close the tab and delete the extension, first look to remove a display : none or change the background color in the CSS.
 All the HTML and all styles are probably there, it just might need a small adjustment.
-I know it's ideal, so I'm trying to reduce the amount it happens as much as possible.
+I know it's not ideal, so I'm trying to reduce the amount it happens as much as possible.

 4. Hard to integrate Snippet into an existing website design